Education Secretary backs Ofsted’s one-word ratings despite outcry from teachers

 “I know His Majesty’s Chief Inspector is looking at this following the tragic case of Ruth Perry, which is tragic and our thoughts do go out to her family and friends and her school community,” she said.

-Asked if she supports Ofsted’s single-word assessments, which rank schools from “outstanding” to “inadequate”, Ms Keegan said: “Yeah.
+Asked if she supports Ofsted’s single-word assessments, Ms Keegan said: “Yeah.
 They’re clear.
 They’re simple to understand.”

 She added: “There’s quite a broad framework that’s assessed as part of Ofsted and they’ve actually looked to broaden that framework even more.